 But let us start with the Popess, one of the most intriguing cards of the Tarot.
 The Trionfi decks were arranged in 7 pairs of trumps so the Pope should have an evident counterpart.
 Pope's aren't married, so there was no equivalent for the Empress in the clergy.
 And putting an Abbess or a Nun next to a Pope or next to any other Priest might have given the wrong message.
 This was a problem for both Milan and Ferrara.
 We don't know how this problem was solved on the earlier Trionfi decks from Ferrara, but the Visconti Sforza deck came with a remarkable solution.
 Not only for the Popess, also for the Pope they found a surprising interpretation.

 The father of Matteo I Visconti, Teobaldo Visconti (not to confuse with Tebaldo Visconti who became Pope in the same period), was married with Anastasia da Pirovano.
 Anastasia was a sister of Morando da Pirovano, father of Maifreda da Pirovano.
-Maifreda was a nun in the Humiliata order and she became follower of Guglielma of Boëma, as the legend says a daughter of King Ottocar I of Bohemia.
+Maifreda was a nun in the Humiliata order, and she became a follower of Guglielma of Boëma, as the legend says a daughter of King Ottocar I of Bohemia.
 Guglielma came to Milan short after 1260.
 She was very opposed to the luxurious life of the Church leaders.
 She adopted the life of a pinzochera, a woman who lived independently in her own home and devoted here whole life to God and to praying.
-She became famous by the religious ideas she preached against the corrupt Church and by her healing powers.
-According Guglielma, the Church had to go back to the source, to religion itself.
-She found a very fertile ground in Milan that was traditionally opposed to the Pope, and many very influential Milanese upperclass citizens became Guglielmites, the name given to the followers of Guglieilma.
+Furthermore, she became famous by the religious ideas she preached against the corrupt Church and by her healing powers.
+According to Guglielma, the Church had to go back to the source, to religion itself.
+She found a very fertile ground in Milan that was traditionally opposed to the Pope, and many very influential Milanese upper-class citizens became Guglielmites, the name given to the followers of Guglieilma.
 Although she always rejected this, she was considered by her followers as a reincarnation of the Holy Ghost.
 One of her closest followers was Maifreda da Pirovano.

-If the Tarot was an invention of the Visconti, I could maybe believe that the original Popess was created after the image of Maifreda da Pirovano, in this theory, but they didn't invent the structure.
+If the Tarot was an invention of the Visconti, I could possibly believe that the original Popess was created after the image of Maifreda da Pirovano, in this theory, but they didn't invent the structure.
 Certainly, the Visconti have played a big role in the Tarot history, but if the Visconti were the driving force behind the Trionfi deck, the 5 times 16 structure of the Visconti di Modrone would have dominated.
 And remember, in this structure there is no Popess.
-Instead of the Popess we see Faith, and instead of the Pope there is Hope.
-After Filippo Maria Visconti died, the Milanese Trionfi decks finally started to use the “standard” structure as it was produced already over ten years in Ferrara and Florence.
+Instead of the Popess we see Faith, and instead of the Pope, there is Hope.
+After Filippo Maria Visconti died, the Milanese Trionfi decks finally started to use the “standard” structure, as it was produced already over ten years in Ferrara and Florence.
 In this "standard" structure, we have 5 suits of 14 cards and in the trump suit we find a Popess and a Pope.
 The Milanese ducal family had to fit this structure to their own history.
-Even if Bianca venerated Maifreda, using a woman who was considered a heretic and ended burned to the stake was maybe not the best idea.
+Even if Bianca venerated Maifreda, using a woman who was considered a heretic, and ended burned to the stake was maybe not the best idea.
 How to solve this question?

 Especially the last hints are important.
 Some people identify the habits as those of the nuns of the Umiliati order.
 This identification is rather a wish in order to make the link to Maifreda da Pirovano.
 What gives us a real clue about the order of nuns is the knotted rope of the Popess.
 This attribute is only used by Franciscan monks and related orders like the Poor Clares, an order created by St Clare of Assisi, a follower of St Francis of Assisi.
 On the picture to the right we see St Clara in a brown nuns habit with the knotted Franciscan cord around her waist, everything exactly exactly like the Popess.
 The nuns of the order of the Poor Clares below here are carrying several attributes, like the Book (New Testament) and the Cross.
 Definitely we can Identify the Popess as being a Poor Clares nun or even St Clare of Assisi herself.
-For a discussion about this subject look here.

 In any case, true or not, Bianca Maria believed firmly in this thesis and this was reason enough to portray Agnes as the Popess.
 When Agnes was only 8 years old, she was engaged to Henri, King of Germany and son of Frederic II, Emperor of the Holy Roman Empire.
-But things do not always proceed as planned, and six years later Henri was married to someone else.
-A war was the result and then Ottokar I wanted to marry his daughter to King Henry III of England.
+But things do not always proceed as planned, and six years later, Henri was married to someone else.
+A war was the result, and then Ottokar I wanted to marry his daughter to King Henry III of England.
 This was refused by the Emperor, who wanted the young woman himself as a spouse.
 Sick of all these arrangements, Agnes refused this marriage and decided to devote her life to prayer and to God.

-So because of her refusal to marry the Emperor, Agnes triumphed over the Emperor.
+Because of her refusal to marry the Emperor, Agnes triumphed over him.
 Given the Poor Clare cord around the waist of the Popess, Agnes of Bohemia is the perfect candidate for personalizing the Popess.
 While Guglielma was considered a heretic by the Church, Agnes was venerated as a Saint.
 Showing Agnes of Bohemia as the Popess, the deck recalls the story of Maifreda.
 So If the Visconti Sforza deck does not represent Maifreda di Pirovano as the Popess, at least it recalls the story of their relative who preferred prayer and poorness on Earth over the wealth and sins of the Church leaders.

-Like the Popess, portraying the Pope posed a problem for a member of the Visconti family who were fervent Ghibellines and declared opponents of the Pope.
+Like the Popess, portraying the Pope posed a problem for a member of the Visconti family, who were fervent Ghibellines, and declared opponents of the Pope.
 The Visconti family had produced a Pope, Gregory X, who was born as Theobaldo Visconti.
 Some people say he was a far cousin of Matteo I Visconti, others think that the same family name is just a coincidence.
-In any case it would be difficult to link the card portraying the Pope to Gregory X, who was by the way Pope when Gullielma was preaching in Milan.
+In any case, it would be difficult to link the card portraying the Pope to Gregory X, who was by the way Pope, when Gullielma was preaching in Milan.

 The card of the Pope on the Visconti Sforza deck, shows an old bearded man sitting on a throne and blessing us.
 In showing the Pope as an old man with a beard (no Popes in that period had a beard), this card further symbolized the decline of the Roman Catholic Church.
-This negative vision of the Church is confirmed some years later by four criminal and corrupt Popes who occupied the Papal Seat from 1484 to 1521 (successively Innocent VIII, Alexander VI, Julius II and Leo X).
-These four not so Holy Popes were the main reason for the Reformation in Europe.
+This negative vision of the Church is confirmed some years later by four criminal and corrupt Popes, who occupied the Papal Seat from 1484 to 1521 (successively Innocent VIII, Alexander VI, Julius II and Leo X).
+These four not so Holy Popes, were the main reason for the Reformation in Europe.